Unveiling Project-Specific Bias in Neural Code Models: Ethics Statement

 \section{Ethics Statement}

-We state that the vulnerability detection dataset we used in this work are collected from Github via keyword mapping in commit message and have been through rigorous human review, in which all vulnerabilities are fully disclosed and repaired by developers, and shall contain no sensitive information nor exposure of privacy.
-Thus it would not produce any potential negative societal consequences.
+We state that the vulnerability detection dataset we used in this work is collected from GitHub via keyword mapping in the commit message and has been through rigorous human review, in which all vulnerabilities are fully disclosed and repaired by developers, and shall contain no sensitive information or exposure of privacy.
+Thus, it would not produce any potential negative societal consequences.